SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 6. Press `Show All Boxes` for showing all the boxes that the algorithm has already generated.
 7. Press `<< Previous Line` for viewing the matched boxes for the previous label.
 8. Press `+` for more boxes and `-` for less boxes or box repositioning.
 9. If you have rotated image, fill the rotation range or just enter `min` value.
-For example `min=45` and `max=90` will give `list(range(45,90,1))` values or just enter `min=45`
+For example `min=45` and `max=90` will give `list(range(45,90,1))` values or just enter `min=45` which will only rotate the image once (45 degree).
+10. Press `Add` button.
+Then press `Rematch` button.
-10. Press  `Save JSON` to save a json file.
+11. Press  `Save JSON` to save a json file.
-11. Open the save json file in Labelme.
+12. Open the save json file in Labelme.
 Labelme will show the matched templates.
 Edit it if necessary.
-12. Press `Save Images` in AutoLabelme if all the boxes are okay.
+13. Press `Save Images` in AutoLabelme if all the boxes are okay.
 This will save the matched templates in JPEG.

 ## Function of every buttons: